Huerfano Butte

 Huerfano Butte (/ˈwɛərfənoʊ/; /es/) is a volcanic plug or hypabyssal plug located 14.1 km north of Walsenburg in Huerfano County, Colorado, United States.
 Named Huérfano (English: orphan) by early Spanish explorers, it rises above the south side of the Huerfano River with its peak about 200 ft above the floodplain.

 A historical marker was placed on the east side of Interstate 25 to commemorate its position near the Trapper's Trail to Taos, New Mexico.
 It was passed by John Williams Gunnison and John C. Frémont during their surveys for the railroads.
-Other places are now also named after the butte, Huerfano County and Huerfano River.
+Places named after the butte include Huerfano County and the Huerfano River.